mirchaemanuel/a80-cli/README.md

 In addition to the usual tools, I will add new ones to interact with **OpenAI** and more.

+## Work progress

+In this phase I am preparing the project in Laravel-Zero to accommodate the various tools.

+I had the opportunity to experiment with different aspects of this fantastic project by Nuno Maduro and I find it fantastic and fit for purpose.

+## Coming soon

+- scripts/tools that I currently use to manipulate and collect my photos
+- report generators
+- web tools
+    - crawler and scraper
+    - sitemap generator
+- ...

 ## OpenAI

 Currently there is only one command that allows you to ask questions to OpenAI: